 Business Development and Marketing

-Based out of our Manchester offices, Peter develops new relationships for Chambers whilst reinforcing existing ones.
+Based out of our Manchester offices but working nationwide, Peter develops new relationships for Chambers whilst reinforcing existing ones.
+He welcomes feedback on the service provided by our barristers and support staff.

 Peter benefits from having many years' experience clerking at a leading set in his native North East.